NeTS: Medium: Black-box Optimization of White-box Networks: Online Learning for Autonomous Resource Management in NextG Wireless Networks

 • PI Hu has collaborated with Cisco Research, to study cellular network throughput prediction at fine time scale needed to support dynamic adaptation of offloading strategies of edge-assisted AR design.

-• PI Ji has supervised three female undergraduate students to conduct research through the Undergraduate Research to PhD (UR2PhD) program organized by Computing Research Association (CRA).
+• PI Ji has supervised three undergraduate students to conduct research through the Undergraduate Research to PhD (UR2PhD) program organized by Computing Research Association (CRA).
 Their research was recognized with People’s Choice Award at the 2024 VTURCS Research Symposium.

 • PI Zhou has initiated a new AI/ML summer camp at WSU for local high school students.